smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Endpoints/PortalContextLevelReadme.md

 Description
 ===========

-Calls component framework methods on portals context level
+A set of API methods is not tied to a specific page or UI component configuration, but is available in the overall portal context.
+Use this endpoint to call those methods.

 The complete list of supported public API interfaces can be found [here](../Interfaces/README.md)

+Swagger documentation can be found [here](https://portals-development.smint.io:40443/apidocs/index.html?urls.primaryName=Smint.io%20Portals%20Frontend%20API#operations-Component_framework-executeDataAdapterConfigurationPublicApiInterfaceMethodForPortalsContext).

 Current version of this document is: 1.0.0 (as of 29th of February, 2024)

 ## Usage

 An example scenario utilizing this endpoint would be when requesting `assets`, `collections` or `shared links`.
-In such cases, the `publicApiInterface` would be `IAssetsRead` with the method name `getAssetAsync`, `ICollectionsSearch` with  method name `searchCollectionsAsync` or alternatively `ISharesSearch` with method name `searchSharesAsync`
+In such cases, the interface would be `IAssetsRead` with the method name `getAssetAsync`, `ICollectionsSearch` with  method name `searchCollectionsAsync` or alternatively `ISharesSearch` with method name `searchSharesAsync`

 ## Signature